-Staff will not smoke on, or within a one-mile radius of the school premises and whenever in the sight of pupils, parents or visitors.

-Staff will not smoke whilst working with or supervising pupils off-site, such as when on educational visits and trips.
+- 7.1.
+Staff will not smoke on, or within a mile radius of, the school premises. - 7.2.
+Staff will not smoke whilst working with or supervising pupils off-site, such as when on educational visits and trips. - 7.3.
 The taking of illegal drugs or alcohol during working hours is unacceptable and will not be tolerated.
-Staff members must never attend work under the influence of alcohol or illegal drugs.
+Staff members must never attend work under the influence of alcohol or illegal drugs. - 7.4.
 If alcohol or drug usage impacts on a staff member's performance, the school has the right to discuss the matter with the employee and take appropriate action in accordance with the school's disciplinary procedures, including referral to the police.
-Further details can be found in the Staff Drug and Alcohol Policy.

-7. Health and safety
+8. Health and safety

-Staff members will:

-- Be familiar with, and adhere to, the school's Health and Safety Policy and ensure that they take every action to keep themselves and everyone in the school environment safe and well. - Comply with health and safety regulations and use any safety equipment and protective clothing which is supplied to them. - Comply with hygiene requirements. - Comply with accident reporting requirements. - Inform the headteacher of any paid work which is undertaken elsewhere, for compliance with The Working Time Regulations 1998 (as amended).
+- 8.1.
+Staff members will: - Be familiar with and adhere to the school's Health and Safety Policy and ensure that they take every action to keep themselves and everyone in the school environment safe and well. - Comply with health and safety regulations and use any safety equipment and protective clothing which is supplied to them. - Comply with hygiene requirements. - Comply with accident reporting requirements. - Inform the Headteacher of any paid work which is undertaken elsewhere, for compliance with The Working Time Regulations 1998 (as amended).

-8. Declaration of interests
+9. Declaration of interests

-Staff members are required to declare their interests, both personal and financial, where the group or organisation they are affiliated with could be considered to be in conflict with the ethos of the school.

-For the purposes of this policy, a financial conflict of interest is one where there is, or appears to be, opportunity for personal financial gain, financial gain for close relatives or friends, or where it may be reasonable for a third party to take the view that financial benefits may affect an individual's actions
+- 9.1.
+Staff members are required to declare their interests, both personal and financial, where the group or organisation they are affiliated with would be considered to be in conflict with the ethos of the school. - 9.2.
+For the purposes of this policy, a financial conflict of interest is one where there is, or appears to be, opportunity for personal financial gain, financial gain for close relatives or friends, or where it may be reasonable for a third party to take the view that financial benefits may affect an individual's actions.

-The term 'financial interest' means anything of monetary value, including the following:

-- Payments for services

-- Equity interests

-- Intellectual property rights

-- Hospitality or gifts

-Examples of financial interests that must be declared include, but are not limited to, equity interests in services considered for use by the school.
+- 9.3.
+The term 'financial interest' means anything of monetary value, including the following: - Payments for services - Equity interests - Intellectual property rights - Hospitality or gifts - 9.4.
+Examples of financial interests that must be declared include, but are not limited to, equity interests in services considered for use by the school. - 9.5.
 Non-financial conflicts of interest can also come into conflict, or be perceived to come into conflict, with an individual's obligations or commitments to the school.
-These interests may include any benefit or advantage including, but not limited to, direct or indirect enhancement of an individual's career or gain for immediate family or someone with whom the individual has a close relationship.

-Examples of situations that could give rise to non-financial conflicts of interest include the following:

-- Pressure or temptation to accept gifts, inducements or hospitality - Participating in the appointment, hiring, promotion, supervision or evaluation of a person with whom the individual has a close personal relationship - Where a member of staff has or develops a close personal relationship with a colleague

-Membership to a trade union or staff representative group does not need to be declared.

-Staff members will also carefully consider whether they need to declare their relationship with any individual where this might cause a conflict with school activities.

-Failure to make a relevant declaration of interests is a serious breach of trust and, therefore, if employees are in doubt about a declaration, they are advised to contact the school or trade union.
+These interests may include any benefit or advantage including, but not limited to, direct or indirect enhancement of an individual's career or gain for immediate family or someone with whom the individual has a close relationship. - 9.6.
+Examples of situations that could give rise to non-financial conflicts of interest include the following: - · Pressure or temptation to accept gifts, inducements or hospitality - Participating in the appointment, hiring, promotion, supervision or evaluation of a person with whom the individual has a close personal relationship - Where a member of staff has or develops a close personal relationship with a colleague - 9.7.
+Membership to a trade union or staff representative group does not need to be declared. - 9.8.
+Staff members will also carefully consider whether they need to declare their relationship with any individual where this might cause a conflict with school activities. - 9.9.
+Failure to make a relevant declaration of interests is a very serious breach of trust and, therefore, if employees are in doubt about a declaration, they are advised to contact the school or trade union.

+9.10.
 All declarations, including nil returns, will be submitted in writing to the headteacher for inclusion on the Register of Business Interests.

-9. Relationships with pupils
+10. Relationships with pupils